Magnetic Properties of Stainless Steel

 Ferritic, martensitic, duplex, (and most precipitation hardening), stainless steels are usually classified as 'magnetic' since they exhibit a strong response, (or pull), to a hand-held magnet.
 By comparison, austenitic stainless steels are often described as 'non-magnetic' since their response to a hand-held magnet is negligible.

 Composition effects on the magnetic permeability of austenitic stainless steels

 Austenitic stainless steels are generally non-magnetic with magnetic permeabilities of around 1.0.
 Permeabilities above 1.0 are associated with the amount of either ferrite or martensite phases present in the 'austenitic' steel and so depend on:

-Ambient temperature physical properties, including density, modulus of elasticity (Young's modulus), coefficient of thermal expansion, thermal conductivity, specific heat (heat content or heat capacity) and electrical resistivity for a range of ferritic, martensitic, austenitic and duplex stainless steel types are tabulated.
+Ambient temperature physical properties, including density, modulus of elasticity, (Young's modulus), coefficient of thermal expansion, thermal conductivity, specific heat, (heat content or heat capacity), and electrical resistivity for a range of ferritic, martensitic, austenitic and duplex stainless steel types are tabulated.
 Some explanation of the units used for these properties is given.